-(1) Notional amounts represent the maximum future payments the Company would have to pay its counterparties assuming a default of the underlying credit and zero recovery on the underlying issuer obligation.
+(1) Notional amounts represent the maximum future payments the Company would have to pay its counterparties assuming a default of the underlying credit and zero recovery on the underlying issuer obligations.

-The Company held no purchased credit protection as at December 31, 2020 and 2019.
+The Company held no purchased credit protection as at December 31, 2021 and 2020.